Cardiac stress test: Diagnostic value

-The anatomic methods directly measure some aspects of the actual process of atherosclerosis itself and therefore offer the possibility of early diagnosis but are often more expensive and may be invasive (in the case of IVUS, for example).
-The physiological methods are often less expensive and safer but are not able to quantify the current status of the disease or directly track progression.

 Contraindications and termination conditions

 Stress cardiac imaging is not recommended for asymptomatic, low-risk patients as part of their routine care.
 Some estimates show that such screening accounts for 45% of cardiac stress imaging, and evidence does not show that this results in better outcomes for patients.
-Unless high-risk markers are present, such as diabetes in patients aged over 40, peripheral arterial disease; or a risk of coronary heart disease greater than 2 percent yearly, most health societies do not recommend the test as a routine procedure.
+Unless high-risk markers are present, such as diabetes in patients aged over 40, peripheral arterial disease, or a risk of coronary heart disease greater than 2 percent yearly, most health societies do not recommend the test as a routine procedure.

 Absolute contraindications to cardiac stress test include: